skilo-sh/Pseudorandom-numbers-with-LFSR/README.md

-# Pseudorandom number generation with a LFSR in cpp
+# Pseudorandom numbers generation with a LFSR in cpp

 ### C'est quoi un LFSR ?